akshay71297/tictactoe/README.md

 ## How to run:

-Run `ng serve` fand navigate to `http://localhost:4200/`. choose a grid size, and start playing.
+Run `ng serve` and navigate to `http://localhost:4200/`.
+Choose a grid size, and start playing.

 The app will automatically reload if you change any of the source files.